-Barbarians — a word that today often refers to uncivilized people or evil people and their evil deeds — originated in ancient Greece, and it initially merely referred to people who did not speak Greek.
+Barbarians — a word that today often refers to uncivilized people or evil people and their evil deeds — originated in ancient Greece, and it initially only referred to people who were from out of town or did not speak Greek.

 Today, the meaning of the word is far removed from its original Greek roots.
-A poignant example comes from a 2012 speech given by President Barack Obama in New York City.
+A poignant example comes from a 2012 speech given by then U.S. President Barack Obama in New York City.

 "When a little boy is kidnapped, turned into a child soldier, forced to kill or be killed — that's slavery.
 When a little girl is sold by her impoverished family — girls my daughters' age — runs away from home, or is lured by the false promises of a better life, and then imprisoned in a brothel and tortured if she resists — that's slavery.
 It is barbaric [writer's emphasis], and it is evil, and it has no place in a civilized world," he said.

-When Obama used the term “barbaric,” he was not referring to non-Greek-speaking people but rather to acts of evil in general.
+When Obama used the term "barbaric," he was not referring to people from outside New York City or non-Greek-speaking people but rather to acts of evil in general.
 Indeed, the meaning of the word barbarian has changed dramatically over time and, in fact, the word did not always have a negative meaning for everyone.

-He notes that the ancient Greeks themselves used this word in a confusing and contradictory fashion.
-One problem they had is that there was no agreement among the ancient Greeks as to who spoke Greek and who didn’t, at least up until around the time of Alexander the Great.
-There “existed a variety of local and regional dialects, which were mutually comprehensible to a larger or smaller degree,” writes Vlassopoulos.
+Vlassopoulos notes that the ancient Greeks sometimes used the word in a confusing and contradictory fashion.
+One problem they had is that there was no agreement among the ancient Greeks as to who spoke Greek and who didn't, at least up until around the time of Alexander the Great.
+There "existed a variety of local and regional dialects, which were mutually comprehensible to a larger or smaller degree," writes Vlassopoulos.

 Barbarians and Rome

-“Rome dealt actively with, among others, Goths, Vandals, Herules, Sueves, Saxons, Gepids, as well as Sarmatians, Alans, Huns, Avars, Picts, Carpi and Isaurians,” writes Walter Goffart, a scholar at Yale University, in his book “Barbarian Tides: The Migration Age and the Later Roman Empire” (University of Pennsylvania Press, 2006).
+"Rome dealt actively with, among others, Goths, Vandals, Herules, Sueves, Saxons, Gepids, as well as Sarmatians, Alans, Huns, Avars, Picts, Carpi and Isaurians," writes Walter Goffart, a senior research scholar and lecturer at Yale University, in his book "Barbarian Tides: The Migration Age and the Later Roman Empire" (University of Pennsylvania Press, 2006).
+One of these groups, the Baiuvarii, sometimes modified their skulls so that they had an egg-shaped appearance.

-For instance Attila the Hun, who was perhaps the most famous “barbarian” from this period, ruled a vast empire that controlled other barbarian groups.
-At the start of his rule he allied himself with the Romans against the Burgundians (another “barbarian” group).
+The most famous "barbarian" from this period was, arguably, Attila the Hun.
+He ruled a vast empire that controlled other barbarian groups.
+At the start of his rule he allied himself with the Romans against the Burgundians (another "barbarian" group).
 Then, later on, he turned against the Romans and marched against them in France.
-The Roman then allied themselves with the Visigoths (also “barbarians”) and defeated Attila.
+The Romans then allied themselves with the Visigoths (also "barbarians") and defeated Attila.

 He noted that many poor Romans turned to the "barbarians" for help.
 "They doubtless seek Roman humanity among the barbarians, because they cannot bear barbarian inhumanity among the Romans."
 (Translation through Fordham University website)